mutahhar-official/AI-Emotion-Detector/README.md

-_This repository was originally forked from the IBM Developer Skills Network project repository.
-The required modifications, implementation other project work were completed as part of the course._
+>_This project was completed as part of the IBM course_

 # AI Emotion Detector

 ## About the Project